 - ResearchGate has appointed a Data Protection Officer: Jay Monahan, email@example.com.

 4. Information duties

 - ResearchGate will inform the Controller immediately if, in its opinion, an instruction issued by the Controller violates legal regulations.
 In such cases, ResearchGate shall be entitled to suspend execution of the relevant instruction until it is confirmed or changed by the Controller.
 However, ResearchGate is under no obligation to perform a comprehensive legal examination with respect to Controller’s instructions.

 - Taking into account the nature of processing and the information available to ResearchGate, ResearchGate shall assist the Controller to comply with the obligations of Articles 32 to 36 GDPR.

-- In the event that ResearchGate establishes or reasonably believes that personal data processed by ResearchGate has, due to a breach of security, led to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed on behalf of the Controller, ResearchGate shall promptly, and without undue delay, inform the Controller by email.
+- In the event that ResearchGate establishes or reasonably believes that relevant personal data processed by ResearchGate has, due to a breach of security, led to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed on behalf of the Controller, ResearchGate shall promptly, and without undue delay, however not later than seventy-two hours after becoming aware of the relevant facts, inform the Controller by email.
 ResearchGate shall also inform the Controller via email of the following information, without delay as such information becomes available: